hdelva/fosite/thesis/report.md

 The calling mechanism is best explained in pseudocode as well, as in algorithm \ref{alg:call}.
 Lines 2 to 5 move existing enclosing and local scopes to a different stack.
 This makes name resolution easier, there are always at most four active scopes.
 Lines 7-9 retrieve the the existing enclosing scope, a local scope is created, and both get placed on the stack of active scopes.
 Lines 11 and 12 contain the function call.
 A callable object in the interpreter gets retrieved, and executed using the provided arguments.
 The callable will do the argument assignments as in algorithm \ref{alg:arg} before executing whatever function logic it contains.
 Line 14 pops the local scope, and retrieves the entry that holds the return value.
 Lines 15-18 restore the scopes to the state before the function call.
 Algorithm \ref{alg:call} does not contain some necessary bookkeeping operations.
 The local scope gets discarded after handling each call target, but the namespaces of the changed objects have to be merged after handling all call targets, and the resulting mapping needs to have its paths augmented with the path to get to the target.

 Interpreting recursive functions requires a way to _tie the knot_ -- so that analysis doesn't get stuck in an endless loop.
 The interpreter maintains a call stack, and only permits the same function to be called a set amount of times.
-A branch that would perform a recursive call that exceeds the recursion depth is simply terminated, so that only the branches that result in a base case get executed at this depth.
+An execution branch that would perform a recursive call that exceeds the recursion depth is simply terminated, so that only the branches that result in a base case get executed at this depth.
 A call at a higher recursion depth will then use this value in its analysis of the entire function body.
 This method's accuracy is sufficient for most use cases, even for low recursion depth limits @interpret.

 ## Warnings and Errors

-The interpreter itself can do some useful static analysis itself.
-If it encounters it cannot handle, the actual runtimes probably won't be able to either.
-In this case the interpreter will emit an error, but with more information about which execution paths lead to that error.
+The interpreter itself can recognize some interesting things.
+If the interpreter encounters something it cannot process, the actual runtimes probably won't be able to either.
+In this case the interpreter will emit an error, but with more information about the conditions that lead to the error.
+The result is similar to printing a call stack, but with even more detail.

 It might also encounter error prone patterns during execution.
-If execution does fail, the warnings's information will add to the errors's explanation to paint an even more accurate picture.
+If execution does fail, the warnings's information will add to the errors's  to paint an even more accurate picture.
 Even if execution doesn't fail, some of the warnings might indicate a deeper logical flaw.

 ### Errors

 Python doesn't always validate the input to the builtin functions.
 The `sum` function will just error with `TypeError: unsupported operand type(s) for +` if the argument wasn't an iterable containing things that can be summed together.
-We can be more helpful in our errors by describing which elements can't be added together and how they got there, perhaps even hinting towards implement `__add__` and `__radd__`.
-Similar errors can be emitted when trying to incorrectly apply an operator objects, such as adding an `int` and a `str` or trying to insert an element into a `str`.
+We can be more helpful in our errors by describing which elements can't be added together and how they got there, perhaps even hinting towards implementing `__add__` and `__radd__`.
+Similar errors can be emitted when trying to incorrectly apply an operator to an object, such as adding an `int` and a `str` or trying to insert an element into a `str`.

 Uninitialized variables are some of the most common bugs in many programming languages.
 Badly written code can make these hard to track down.
 The way our interpreter is structured gives us all the needed information to provide helpful errors.

-Every branch of a collection knows how large it can be.
-Indexing using a static value can be checked to make sure there are at least enough elements in the collection.
+Every branch of a collection knows its own largest possible length.
+This length can be used to compare to statically known indices, to make sure there are at least enough elements in the collection.
 This can be quite useful as students often try to get the first or last element out of a empty list.

 ### Warnings

 A variable can point to objects of different types.
 With the exception of the numeric types, this makes the variable very unwieldly to use.
-This can be checked after merging a namespace by simply looking at the contents, and looking up their types.
+This can be checked after merging a namespace by simply looking at the contents, and looking up the types of the results.

 Heterogeneous collections are hard to deal with; unless there's a fixed structure to the collection, operations on its elements have to support all of the possible types.
 A collection keeps track of its elements's types.
 Adding something new to a collection will compare the types before and after adding, and will emit a warning if something's changed.

 Changing a collection while iterating over its contents is generally a bad idea.
 Python will not throw an error when this happens, which can lead to weird behavior such as skipping elements, endless loops, and collections consuming all available memory.
-This can be easily done using the watches introduced in section \ref{loops}.
+This can be checked using the watches introduced in section \ref{loops}.

-A while loop whose condition does change after an iteration is prone to endless loops.
+A while loop whose condition does not change after an iteration is prone to endless loops.
 This is the case if all the variables in the condition still point to the same object, and all those objects haven't been changed either.
 This can be done using watches as well.

 A function call that did not end with an explicit return statement will return a `Ǹone` value.
 This can lead to confusing errors when a user forgot to return in just one of its branches.
 Since return values are treated as regular identifiers, we can use the existing logic provided by the namespaces to see which `OptionalMapping`s are still uninitialized at the of a function call.